Dredge Basics

 What is the process of hydraulic dredging?

 During hydraulic dredging, the engine (diesel or electric powered), transfers power to the cutterhead and pump by means of hydraulic motors and high-pressure hoses.
-Then the cutterhead (auger) creates a slurry from existing materials.
+Then the cutterhead creates a slurry from the sediment.
 The centrifugal pump (mounted directly behind the cutterhead) draws the slurry into a discharge piping system.
 From there, the pump pushes the slurry through a floating discharge pipe to the surface and then to the discharge/spoil site.

 To determine the best dredge to fulfil project requirements, consider these questions: